Definitions and Examples of stiff, inflexible, awkward

 Learn when and how to use these words with these examples!

-After sitting in the same position for hours, my back became stiff and sore.
+After sitting in the same position for hours, his back became stiff and sore.

-Not capable of being bent, changed, or modified; stubborn or unyielding.
+Not capable of being bent, changed, or modified; rigid or unyielding.

 Key Differences: stiff vs inflexible vs awkward

-- 1Stiff refers to a lack of suppleness or ease of movement, often due to physical factors such as muscle tension or injury.
+- 1Stiff refers to a lack of suppleness or flexibility, often related to muscles or joints.

-- 2Inflexible describes something that cannot be bent or changed, often referring to a person's attitude or behavior.
+- 2Inflexible describes something that cannot be bent or changed, such as rules or opinions.

-- 3Awkward describes a lack of grace or skill in movement or posture, often resulting in clumsiness or discomfort.
+- 3Awkward refers to a lack of grace or ease in movement or action.

 Effective Usage of stiff, inflexible, awkward